-Contact Fielding Law’s car accident Attorneys to schedule a case evaluation for your fatal car accident claim.
+Contact Fielding Law’s Salt Lake City car accident Attorneys to schedule a case evaluation for your fatal car accident claim.
 We offer contingency fee pricing, so claimants do not need to worry about paying legal fees if they do not succeed in their cases.
 We’ll review the details of your claim and let you know what to expect.

 Auto crash data allows researchers to identify certain types of collisions that are more common than others.
 Identifying your type of auto accident can help pinpoint its proximate cause.
 For example, rear-end collisions often stem from following too closely or distracted driving.
 An investigation can give you a more definite answer to what caused your collision, but understanding the common types can be a good starting point.
 Here are the five most common types:

-Certain states abide by a modified comparative negligence law in deciding compensation for car accident claims.
+Utah abides by a modified comparative negligence law in deciding compensation for car accident claims.
 The comparative negligence principle states that a party’s fault for an accident will not bar that party from seeking damages as long as the percentage of fault is less than the other parties’ combined percentages of fault.

 Don’t assume you can’t recover if you were negligent in some way that probably contributed to the accident.
 Talk to a car accident lawyer about comparative negligence laws.
 It may surprise you to find that you’re still eligible for compensation, as long as the courts find you less than 50% responsible for the car accident.

 In cases that involve a plaintiff’s comparative fault, the courts will diminish the plaintiff’s compensation award by an amount proportionate to his or her percentage of fault.
 Take this example: In a case involving two drivers, the courts assign the plaintiff with 10% of fault for speeding, while the defendant receives 90% fault for running a red light.
 The total compensation award is $10,000.
 The plaintiff would take home $9,000 of this award, or the total minus the 10% fault ($10,000-$1,000).
-A plaintiff can still recover some compensation all the way up to 49% fault.
+A plaintiff can still recover some compensation all the way up to 49% fault in Utah.

 It can be difficult to establish comparative negligence.
 To use your own fault as a defense, the defendant must show proof you contributed to the crash.
 Both parties will need to investigate the accident and understand what happened in as much detail as possible.
 In general, if an investigation uncovers that one party was particularly negligent or careless, this party will bear the majority of fault for the collision.
 Assigning exact percentages, however, can be a complex legal process.